Preparedness means Resilience

 - If you’re an atheist, hear me out.
 Bad times leave people searching for meaning and community.
 Personally, I’m on team Jesus, but even if you’re an atheist, you still need a good group of people you can trust.
 Join a church.
 Sure there are bad apples, but there’s also millions of honest, hardworking Americans who believe in doing what’s right and helping others.
 Those people are called Christians and you can find them in a good local church.
 Find a church that is medium sized and growing.
 Churches can get stagnant, so you need to get where the momentum is.
 Ask some friends you trust to recommend one.
 Then, go to the church, volunteer your time helping others.

-By volunteering in a local church outreach, you’ll meet people who like guns and freedom just like you, but these people also like helping others.
+By volunteering in a local church outreach, you’ll meet people who like freedom just like you, but these people also like helping others.
 By you giving your time, you’ll be building a local support network of people you can trust.
 Find God while you find good people who help each other.

 - Get a Basic HAM Radio